MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/setting-up-photon-unity-networking-with-playfab.md

 }
 ```

-- Run the hub scene and wait for **PlayFab authentication** to complete (1)**.
+- Run the hub scene and wait for PlayFab authentication to complete **(1)**.
-- Then load the **Demo  Boxes** scene **(2)**.
+- Then load the **Boxes Demo** scene **(2)**.

 ![Load Demo Boxes scene](media/tutorials/photon-load-demo-boxes-scene.png)

 - Once the scene loads, wait for the peer to connect newly created room **(1)**.
 - Then select **Execute Example** in the top left corner **(2)**.
-- Observe the console output **(3)** and ensure that no errors occur.
+- Observe the console output **(3)**.
+- Make sure no errors have occurred.

 ![Execute Example](media/tutorials/photon-execute-example.png)

-> [!NOTE]
-> Do not forget to stop Unity from playing.
-This ensures that we also receive **RoomLeft** and **RoomClosed** events.
+Don't forget to stop Unity from playing.
+This is to ensure we also receive **RoomLeft** and **RoomClosed** events.

-Navigate to Title Game Manager page and observe the PlayStream panel.
-You should be able to see events generated as a result of our CloudScript code handling Photon events.
+Navigate to **Title Game Manager** page and observe the PlayStream panel.
+You should be able to see events generated as a result of our Cloud Script code handling Photon events.

  1. Initially, our Photon instance had no opened room.
-When we launched the example, Photon has **created the room** for the Boxes Demo.
+When we launched the example, Photon has **created the room** for the Boxes Demo
  2. The first player to join is the player who requested the room.
-So no "RoomJoined" event was recorded.
+So no **RoomJoined** event was recorded.
 We then executed our example code:
      - First, we raised **custom room event**.
      - Then, we set **custom room property**.
      - Then we stopped Unity play mode.
 This resulted in our client **leaving the room**.
-     - Since our disconnected client was the last one, there are no more clients and Photon **closes the room**.
+ 3. Since our disconnected client was the last one, there are no more clients and Photon **closes the room**.

 All the events should be logged into the PlayStream event flow, as shown on the following picture.